Read This First

 Prompt 1: What are the number and essence of the unsubstantiated entities necessary to reach unfalsifiability assuming a world such as humans experience?

-The section turns on The Number and Essence of Unsubstantiated Entities Necessary for Unfalsifiability, Unsubstantiated Entities in Theological and Metaphysical Claims, and Other Necessary Entities.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Number and Essence of Unsubstantiated Entities Necessary for Unfalsifiability, Unsubstantiated Entities in Theological and Metaphysical Claims, and Other Necessary Entities in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Number and Essence of Unsubstantiated Entities Necessary for Unfalsifiability distinct from Unsubstantiated Entities in Theological and Metaphysical Claims.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Number and Essence of Unsubstantiated Entities Necessary for Unfalsifiability distinct from Unsubstantiated Entities in Theological and Metaphysical Claims.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Often considered an omnipotent, omniscient, and omnibenevolent being, God is posited as the ultimate cause and sustainer of all things.
 In many theistic frameworks, God is necessary to explain the existence, order, and moral structure of the universe.
 By definition, God is often placed beyond the realm of empirical testing, making the concept unfalsifiable.